Albatros D.X: Design and development

-The D.X used the same slab-sided and flat-bottomed fuselage as the D.IX, which was a departure from previous Albatros designs, but was powered by a 145 kW (195 hp) Benz Bz.IIIbo water-cooled V8 engine in place of the D.IX's Mercedes D.IIIa straight-six.
+The D.X used the same slab-sided and flat-bottomed fuselage as the D.IX, which was a departure from previous Albatros designs, but was powered by a 145 kW (195 hp) Benz Bz.IIIb water-cooled V8 engine in place of the D.IX's Mercedes D.IIIa straight-six.

 The D.X participated in the second D-type contest at Adlershof in June 1918, but development ceased at the prototype stage.